jamesal1/NESgpu/README.md

 # NESgpu
-PyTorch GPU implementation of Natural Evolution Strategies/Augmented Random Search
+Optimized PyTorch GPU implementation of Natural Evolution Strategies/Augmented Random Search

+See https://github.com/jamesal1/NESgpu/wiki/Explanation-of-Design-Decisions for an explanation of the optimizations.

 ## How to use

-1. Take the base model and replace paramaterized layers with perturbed versions (i.e. Linear -> PerturbedLinear), passing in the population size using the directions parameter.
+1. Replace the paramaterized layers in the base model with perturbed versions (i.e. Linear -> PerturbedLinear), passing in the population size using the directions parameter.

 2. Initialize the wrapper as perturbed_model = PerturbedModel(base_model, directions).
-To run in training mode, call perturbed_model.function(); to run in evaluation mode, call base_model.function().
+To run in evaluation mode, call base_model.function().
+To run in training mode, call perturbed_model.function(), which will set the layers to training mode and then call base_model.function().

 3. For each training iteration:

-    3.1 Initialize the noise matrix by calling perturbed_model.set_noise().
+    3.1 Initialize noise tensors by calling perturbed_model.set_noise().

-    3.2 Using torch.no_grad(),
+    3.2 Using torch.no_grad(), calculate the training loss.
+The batch size should be an even multiple of the population size for antithetic sampling, in which case the input should be in the shape of (repeat_size, directions, ...), and the second half of the repeats will use the negated noise vector.
+The batch size can also be set to be equal to the population size, in which case antithetic sampling will not be used.

+    3.3 Calculate the update weights as desired, then call perturbed_model.set_grad(weights), then step the optimizer.

+4. Before saving the model, call perturbed_model.free_memory() to delete all noise tensors.